EliaKobayashi/unit_1-2021/README.md

 7. The user will have a rating which can be improved based on their proformances in matches.
 8. The game will be available in English and Japanese.

+## Personal Connection

+Ever since I was little, I would watch the Champions League with family and friends anually.
+It was a competition that would bring people together with so much joy and excitement.
+Even if my favorite team could never win, I had a lot of fun watching the tournament.
+Thus, I wanted to turn all this nostalgia, joy, and excitement into a game.
+Additionally, I have seen many text-based games that are focused on mystery or survival.
+However, it is extremely rare to find a text-based game for football.
+Hence why I decided to create a football game based on the Champions League.

 # Criteria B: Design

 ## System Diagram